SimulationEverywhere/CD-WebViewer-2.0/README.md

-# WebViewer-3.0
+# CD-WebViewer-2.0
-Third version of the Simulation WebViewer.
+Second version of the CD-WebViewer.

-Second Version: [Give it a try] : https://simulationeverywhere.github.io/CD-WebViewer-2.0/index.html
+Give it a try : https://simulationeverywhere.github.io/CD-WebViewer-2.0/index.html

-(Note : When we abandon the previous version, we should delete the previous repo and rename this one)
+(Note : When we abandon the first version, we should delete the previous repo and rename this one)